-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must sign it in and out from the school office - Passwords that are at least 8 characters long containing letters and numbers, special characters and a mix of upper and lower case letters are used to access school computers, laptops and other electronic devices.
-Staff are required to change their passwords every 90 days and students are reminded to change their passwords at regular intervals.
-Old passwords are not allowed to be utilised. - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - Staff, students or governors who store personal information on their personal devices are expected to follow the same security procedures as for schoolowned equipment. - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must sign it in and out from the school office

+- Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Staff are required to change their passwords every 90 days and students are reminded to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices - Staff, students or governors who store personal information on their personal devices are expected to follow the same security procedures as for schoolowned equipment. - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)